voicebase/voicebase-docs/docs/index.rst

 If you are getting started, we recommend the `Hello, World Developer Guide <how-to-guides/hello-world.html>`_ as a practical primer, and the `API Overview <overview/api_overview.html>`_ as a high-level introduction.

-More information and guidances can be found in the:
+More information and guidance can be found in the:

 * :ref:`how-to-guides`
 * :ref:`api-reference`